HiwarkhedePrasad/ByteWise/README.md

 #### Optimization Diagnostics

 - Info diagnostics appear under struct declarations with potential memory savings from reordering.
 Hover for details.

+#### Project Structure Panel

+- The analysis view includes a Project Structure section listing relevant C/C++ files.
+- File names are colored by status: green for optimal/no-structs, red if optimizations are available.
+- Click a file name to show its analysis right in the webview.

+#### Apply Optimization

+- Replaces the original `struct` definition in-place (supports both `struct Name { ... };` and `typedef struct { ... } Name;`).
+If the file isn’t open, it’s reopened automatically.

 ---